Guide

 Scripting And Tool Languages

 Many games use more than one language.
-A common split is C++ for engine and performance-critical systems, C# for Unity gameplay and tools, visual scripting for designer-authored behavior, Lua or another embedded scripting language for modding or data-driven logic, and JavaScript or TypeScript for web games or tooling.
+A common split is C++ for engine and performance-critical systems, C# for Unity gameplay and tools or Godot/.NET projects, GDScript for Godot-native scene and editor workflow, visual scripting for designer-authored behavior, Lua for embedded scripting, modding, or data-driven logic, Odin or Rust for custom native tools and experimental engine components, and JavaScript or TypeScript for web games or tooling.

 Do not choose a scripting layer only because it is easy to start.
 Check how it handles: